briankohles/briankohles.github.io/_drafts/2017-06-02-Trip-ID-to-MT.md

 The total ride was 16.9 miles, and Sherri did the entire thing.
 It was great to be able to do this ride with her.

-Near the end of the ride (maybe ¾ of the way up) there was a short tunnel, which had two arches looking out over the valley, water was streaming down over the front of the arches.
+Near the end of the ride (maybe ¾ of the way up) there was a short tunnel, which had two or three arches looking out over the valley, water was streaming down over the front of the arches.
 I took a brief shower in the water.
 Being glacial melt it was incredibly cold, but also very refreshing.

 After our ride we went to some small shops & had lunch out, and stopped by the Apgar visitor center.